-The Department's net pension liability at December 31, 2019 and 2018 was measured as of December 31, 2018 and 2017 as determined by an actuarial valuation dated January 1, 2018.
+The Department's net pension liability at December 31, 2020 was measured as of December 31, 2019 as determined by an actuarial valuation dated January 1, 2020.
+The Department's net pension liability at December 31, 2019 was measured as of December 31, 2018 as determined by an actuarial valuation dated January 1, 2018.
 The measurement dates for the total pension liability and valuation dates for the fiduciary net position were the same.

-The measurement of the net pension liability for 2019 and 2018 was determined by an independent actuary using the entry age normal cost method.
+The measurement of the net pension liability for 2020 and 2019 was determined by an independent actuary using the entry age normal cost method.
 The assumptions used to measure the total pension liability included an inflation assumption of 3.00% per year, salary increases of 4.25% - 4.75% per year, and a post-retirement cost of living adjustment of 3.00% of the first \$13,000.
 The mortality assumptions were based on the RP-2000 Employees table (base year 2009, sex distinct) projected with Scale BB and generational mortality for non-disabled members.
 The forgoing table was set forward three years for disabled members.

 GASB 68 requires an actuarial valuation as of the measurement date or the use of roll forward procedures to the measurement date of no more than 30 months and 1 day from the current fiscal year-end.
-The January 1, 2018 actuarial valuation report for the Hampshire County Retirement Plan used for the December 31, 2019 financial statements falls within the allowable date range.
+The actuarial valuation report for the Hampshire County Retirement Plan used for the financial statements falls within the allowable date range.